opsJson/json-maker/README.md

 - Don't need libc.
 - 0 allocations.
 - 0 dependencies.
 - 0 obfuscated custom types.
+- supports widechars (add the "_wc" prefix to any of the functions in this library)

 ## Functions
 ### objects: